The surface category and tropical curves: Comparison to Delta g

 To complete diagram \ref{eqn:mu-diagram} we only have to construct the commutative triangle on the right in such a way that the diagonal map is a rational equivalence.
 This will be obtained by applying $\SP^\infty$ to the following diagram.

-The horizontal maps in the top row are the equivalences constructed in lemma \ref{lem:Cut-con=gS} and \ref{lem:CutF=F}: The vertical map $\Phi$ is taken from definition \ref{defn:Phi}.
-The diagonal dashed map exists because $\Phi:|N_\cd \mcF_g^\chilez| \to \Delta_g$ already maps any two isomorphic $n$-simplices in $N_\cd \mcF_g^\chilez$ to $\Delta_g$ in the same way.
+The horizontal maps in the top row and the right vertical map are the equivalences constructed in lemma \ref{lem:Cut-con=gS} and \ref{lem:CutF=F}.
+The map $\Phi$ is taken from definition \ref{defn:Phi}.
+The diagonal dashed map exists because $\Phi:|N_\cd \mcF_{\Sigma_g}(\Cobn)| \to \Delta_g$ already maps any two isomorphic $n$-simplices in $N_\cd^{\rm R} \mcF_{\Sigma_g}(\Cobn)$ to $\Delta_g$ in the same way.
 The horizontal dashed map exists for the same reason.

 To conclude the proof of theorem \ref{thm:mu-fits} we combine the formula of lemma \ref{lem:map-that-sums} and lemma \ref{lem:Cut-con=gS} observe that the composite

 is exactly the $\mu$ described in definition \ref{defn:mu}.